+Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
+Kitchen units were visually inspected excluding appliances.
+There are timber panel and timber and glass panel doors, timber skirtings and timber door and window surrounds.
+Kitchen fittings comprise floor and wall mounted units.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is a gas fuel effect fire within the living room which has a synthetic stone surround and is vented to the chimney.
+There is a modern, gas fuel effect fire within the living room which is vented through the gable wall via a metal flue.
 Internal decorations Visually inspected.
 There are paper, paint and tile finishes.
 Cellars N/A Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Electricity is from the mains grid with the meter and fuse box located within a hall cupboard.
+Electricity is from the mains grid with the circuit breaker consumer unit and meter located within a hall cupboard.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Gas is from the mains supply with the meter located within an external inspection box.

-Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Water, plumbing, bathroom fittings

+Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.

 No tests whatsoever were carried out to the system or appliances.

 Cold water is from the mains supply and where seen, plumber fittings are of copper and PVC pipework.

-The sanitary arrangements comprise a five piece suite within the bathroom.
+The sanitary arrangements comprise a three piece suite within the bathroom.